 The CMA will validate the Transfer Read, or Estimated Transfer Read and will notify the Outgoing Licensed Provider of that Transfer Read, or Estimated Transfer Read, in accordance with CSD 0203 (Meter Read Submission: Validation) and CSD 0102 (Registration: Transfers).

-For Unmeasurable Supply Points and Measurable Supply Points the CMA shall apportion Wholesale Charges on the Registration Start Date in accordance with CSD 0205 (Invoice Period Charge Calculation, Allocation & Aggregation) and CSD 0207 (RF Charge Calculation, Allocation & Aggregation),
+For Unmeasurable Supply Points and Measurable Supply Points the CMA shall apportion Wholesale Charges on the Registration Start Date in accordance with CSD 0207 (Charge Calculation, Allocation & Aggregation),

 Where Temporary Transfer Arrangements have been initiated, Scottish Water shall act as the Incoming LP, for the purposes of this Section.
 Where Temporary Transfer Arrangements have ceased to apply, Scottish Water shall act as the Outgoing LP, for the purposes of this Section.